 CHGO attorney Helmut Starr and Mara Perry, Director of Planning and Development for the City of Webster Groves, gave a joint presentation at the 2017 Missouri Planning Conference in St. Louis.
 The presentation, "Town and Gown: Planning for Institutions," focused on the issue of uncontrolled growth of educational institutions causing issues in communities across the U.S. and how zoning codes can help address the situations.
 The City of Webster Groves created new Educational Campus Zoning categories to address institutions on property of more than five acres.
 Attendees of the conference learned about the planning process for the approval of these Zoning Code amendments and their success with the opening of the first construction project using the new codes.

 Curtis, Heinz, Garrett & O’Keefe has been named to the 2018 U.S. News and Best Lawyers “Best Law Firms” list, with one national ranking and six metro (or regional) rankings.
 Rankings are based on a rigorous evaluation process of a combination of client feedback, survey information and Best Lawyers peer review; eligibility is based on firms having at least one attorney who has received high enough peer review to be listed in the current edition of Best Lawyers.
-CHGO has five attorneys listed in The Best Lawyers in America 2018 edition: Leland Curtis, Carl Lumley, Kevin O’Keefe, Helmut Starr and Patricia Suzi.
+CHGO has five attorneys listed in The Best Lawyers in America 2018 edition: Leland Curtis, Carl Lumley, Kevin O’Keefe, Helmut Starr and Patricia Susi.

 Leland Curtis and Carl Lumley were selected for inclusion in The Best Lawyers in America 2018 in the fields of Communication Law and Energy Law.
 Kevin O’Keefe and Helmut Starr were included in The Best Lawyers in America 2018 in the field of Municipal Law.
 Helmut Starr also was included in The Best Lawyers in America 2018 in the fields of Land Use & Zoning Law; Litigation – Land Use & Zoning Law; Litigation – Municipal Law; and Real Estate Law.
-Patricia Suzi was included in The Best Lawyers in America 2018 in the field of Family Law.
+Patricia Susi was included in The Best Lawyers in America 2018 in the field of Family Law.

 Additionally, Helmut Starr was named The Best Lawyers® 2018 “Lawyer of the Year” in St. Louis for Litigation-Municipal Law.